 Meet Heather

-I approach our work together with care and curiosity, engaging in a way that helps us explore your challenges, uncover patterns, and build tools to create meaningful change.
-I believe you are the expert on your own life, and I do not presume to know what is ‘best’ for you better than you do.
-My role is to walk alongside you, offering insights, reflections, and tools as we navigate healing and growth—always at your pace, but with the intention of moving forward.
+I approach our work with care and curiosity, engaging in a way that helps us explore your challenges, uncover patterns, and build tools to create meaningful change.
+You’re the expert on your own life—I don’t presume to know what’s best for you.
+My role is to walk alongside you, offering insight, reflection, and support as we navigate healing and growth, always at your pace, but with the intention of moving forward.

 You deserve to feel calm and worthy, free from endless cycles of overthinking and self-criticism.